kblomqvist/SublimeAVR/README.md

 ### Troubleshooting

-1. *SublimeText throws an error `Decode error - output not utf-8` when trying to buid.*
+1. SublimeText throws an error `Decode error - output not utf-8` when trying to buid.

-   Open your project `SublimeAVR.sublime-project` file and add a new setting into *build_systems* dictionary:
+   *Open your project `SublimeAVR.sublime-project` file and add the following new setting into the `build_systems` dictionary:*
    ```
    "encoding": "cp1252"
    ```